Alex Tremulis: Later career

 After the War, Tremulis worked with the design firm of Tammen & Denison until Preston Tucker hired him to design the 1948 Tucker Sedan.
 As Phil Egan described in his book, "Design and Destiny: The Making of the Tucker Automobile", it was Tremulis who was primarily responsible for guiding the fabrication of the "Tin Goose" to conclusion.
 The first production Tucker automobiles were powered by a converted Franklin helicopter engine supplied by Air Cooled Motors.
 Carl Doman, an engineer with Air Cooled, built a higher output engine, 275 hp versus 166 hp, but was voted down by management, who felt the car was fast enough.
 The higher horsepower engine was for a future model called the Talisman, for which both Alex Tremulis and his assistant, Phil Egan, would eventually draw up proposals.
 Those designs never came to fruition.

+After his stint at Tucker, Tremulis worked briefly at Kaiser-Frazer under Arnot B. "Buzz" Grisinger, chief designer at Kaiser, who later become head of the Lincoln Design Studio at Ford, where Tremulis also worked starting in 1957.
+While at Ford Tremulis, a man who admired simplicity, was known for satirizing the gaudy 1958 Oldsmobile by drawing notes onto the four long horizontal trim strips on its rear flanks, making it look rather like a musical staff.
+While at Kaiser-Frazer, he also worked with former Chrysler designer Herb Weissinger, whom he greatly admired for his sculptural design clay modeling skills.

 In 1957, as a Ford employee, Tremulis was assigned the task of designing the car that "he believed we would be driving in the year 2000".
 Tremulis drew up plans and made a clay model of the Ford X-2000, a concept that would later be brought to life as a working prototype in 1999 by UK customizer Andy Saunders, who showed it at car shows in 1999 and 2000.
 Tremulis designed the 1962 Ford Seattle-ite XXI concept car for the Seattle World's Fair.

 Tremulis left Ford in 1963 to establish his consulting firm in Ann Arbor, Michigan.
 Among Tremulis' last designs was the 1978 Subaru BRAT.

 Tremulis was a consultant for the 1988 film Tucker: The Man and His Dream, in which Elias Koteas portrayed him.
 Tremulis was also a frequent contributor to Road & Track magazine.